pkmio/tempro/README.md

 ### Print The Result

 The final post-substitution files will now be printed so that you can validate the result.

+If the command is a `helm` command or a `kubectl apply`, it will run and print a diff.

 You can press enter to continue or `^C` to abort.

 ### Run The Command